 1. What mystery is there about faith?
 Believing is one of the most natural and common things that men do.
 We believe from childhood to the grave.
-Nor is there anything mysterious about believing in Jesus Christ.
-He came to us in our nature, a babe, a boy, man; eating, drinking, sleeping, hungry, thirsty, weary, joyful and sorrowful; making wine at a marriage and weeping at a grave, having the experiences of life in common with us.
-He came as close to us as we can get to one another; came alongside of us, in all of our sad and sorrowful experiences; tasting sorrow and grief, suffering his death, as we do, and because we do.
+Not is there anything mysterious about believing in Jesus Christ.
+He came to us in our nature, a babe, a boy, a man; eating, drinking, sleeping, hungry, thirsty, weary, joyful and sorrowful; making wine at a marriage and weeping at a grave, having the experiences of life in common with us.
+He came as close to us as we can get to one another; came alongside of us, in all of our sad and sorrowful experiences; tasting sorrow and grief, suffering his death; as we do, and because we do.
 He died for us.
-God raised Him up and exalted Him to His own right hand in heaven, where He lives for us.
-What is more simple and more reasonable than that we hould believe in Him?
+God raised Him up and exalted Him to His own right hand in heaven, where He lives for us What is more simple and more reasonable than that we should believe in Him?
 The wonder is that any poor sinner who ever heard of Him should not believe in Him, and love Him.

-2. What is more simple than repentance?
+What is more simple than repentance?
 Everyone, anywhere between childhood and old age knows what it is.
 There is not an experience we know better.

-3. How simple and reasonable that we should From these facts, unquestionable as facts, there fession.
+3. How simple and reasonable that we should openly confess Jesus Christ.
+We all understand confession.
 Children know what it is and even know something of its nature which we really do not have to know.
-It is our duty, our privilege to confess Him before men. and how it is that in confessing Him we make all the confession God requires of us as sinners, we may not understand, but so it is; and how simple it is.
+It is our duty, our privilege to confess Him before men, and how it is that in confessing Him we make all the confession God requires of us as sinners, we may not understand, but so it is; and how simple it is.

 4. We can be baptized in His name.
 That, too, is a simple thing.
-All who are capable of obedience at all life and even then know comparatively little about Jabout the reason or the nature of it, but simply be bapcan do that.
-We are not required to understand all tized in His name, and because He bids us do it.
+All who are capable of obedience at all can do that.
+We are not required to understand all about the reason or the nature of it, but simply be baptized in His name, and because He bids us do it.

-5. And then, a life of faith, hope, love, obedience, prayer and trust in Him is the simplist, easiest, happiest with guilt, through a lifetime, because he is unable to leaving out of our lives what He forbids and taking into understand and appreciate the means of relief.
-Do not them what He bids, as best we can, trusting Him for misunderstand me.
-When I contend that the gospel of all the rest-that's all.
-We may not understand just have to understand how He works in us by His Spirit. in the use of the means He has appointed and furnished to build us up and sustain us spiritually, any more than we have to understand how He makes our bodies grow and sustains them.
+5. And then, a life of faith, hope, love, obedience, prayer and trust in Him is the simplist, easiest, happiest life one can live on earth; ever learning of Him and leaving out of our lives what He forbids and taking into them what He bids, as best we can, trusting Him for all the rest-that's all.
+We may not understand just how God answers prayer; we do not have to, nor do we have to understand how He works in us by His Spirit, in the use of the means He has appointed and furnished to build us up and sustain us spiritually, any more than we have to understand how He makes our bodies grow and sustains them.
 We have only to learn to do our duty, as in nature, and He will do the rest for us as He does in nature.
 There are many questions about which we give ourselves needless trouble; such as, how does God answer prayer; how does He work in us to make us grow; how will He raise the dead; how will He judge the world; how will He make us happy in heaven?
 All of this is His side of the work, and it will be done in greater love and wisdom than we can conceive.